vincent64/minecraft-chat-history/README.md

 3. Select the latest version.
 4. Download the installer (```MCCHInstaller.exe```).
 5. Execute the installer and follow the steps (you need an internet connection for this step).
-   > [!WARNING]
-It is normal if Windows SmartScreen show a message saying "Windows protected your PC".
-It is because the installer require administrator privileges to download the files, which Windows doesn't like.
-The installer contains no virus at all.
 6. The MCCH app shortcut should be in your **Start Menu** and on your **Desktop** on your computer.
 Done!
 7. **Note:** MCCH and MCCS should be installed in the following directory:
     ```